IBM/spring-boot-microservices-on-kubernetes/README.md

 ```

 ### 6. Access Your Application
-You can access your app publicly through your Cluster IP and the NodePort.
+You can access your app publicly through your Public IP and the NodePort.
 The NodePort should be **30080**.

 * To find your IP:
 ```bash